What to do if you suspect Alzheimer’s or dementia

 Nobody wants to admit that someone they care about could have such a devastating condition.
-Even though you’re worried, you might think it’s useless to get a diagnosis because there’s no cure.
+And even though you’re worried, you might think it’s useless to get a diagnosis because there’s no cure.

 But ignoring what’s happening isn’t going to make it go away.
-Even if there aren’t any cures right now, there are still 5 good reasons why a complete medical exam and proper diagnosis of their symptoms will improve your senior’s life.
+We share 5 important reasons why a complete medical exam and proper diagnosis of their symptoms will improve your older adult’s quality of life.

 1. It might not be Alzheimer’s or dementia at all